penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 This command will install the front-end packages along with the required dependencies for Nginx.

-As of SUSE 16, PHP-FPM is not allowed by SELinux to map exec memory.
+As of SUSE 16, PHP-FPM is not allowed by SELinux to map exec memory or to connect to the Zabbix server.
 We need to tell SELinux to allow this:

 !!! info "Allow PHP-FPM to map exec memory on SUSE"

     ```bash
     setsebool -P httpd_execmem 1
+    setsebool -P httpd_can_connect_zabbix 1
     ```

 Also on SUSE, PHP-FPM is by default not allowed by SystemD to write to the `/etc/zabbix/web` directory.
 We need to create a drop-in file to allow this: